 Whatever the case, tonight I had a bonfire.
 It has been quite a while since I had one, but it is something I love.
 Among the firelight, there gathered a symphony of crickets, the scratchy rustle of unseen things, and the pinpricks of stars.

 Perhaps most of all, I find God in the floating embers.
 Something about it stops me, stills the turmoil about me, builds a sanctuary in the mire of darkness.
-Even then, though the turmoil dissipated, I couldn’t get her off my mind.
+Even then, though the turmoil dissipated, I couldn’t get someone off my mind.

 And I just said goodbye to her.